mochi-hpc/mochi-doc/docs/source/ssg/08_info.rst

 ==============================

-Once a process is a member or an observer of a group, a number of operations may be done the resulting group id.
+Once a process is a member or an observer of a group, a number of operations may be done with the group id.
 The code bellow illustrates most of them.

 .. container:: toggle

     .. container:: header

        .. container:: btn btn-info

           main.c (show/hide)